abhinna1/LearnGo/docs/scope.md

 func ConnectDb(){
     fmt.Println("Connected to database.")
 }

 ```

-In the above code example, the variable 'dbName' is only accessible from within the database package as it's naming begins with a lowecase.
+In the above code example, the variable 'dbName' is only accessible from within the database package as it's naming begins with a lowercase.
 The 'ConnectDb' function however, is public and can be accessible from different packages as the naming starts with an upper case.